Every design project begins with a conversation. The quality of this human interaction affects the quality of the final design.

-Using an evidence-based process, I assist groups in defining their priorities, understanding their options and identifying new possibilities.
-My approach unites diverse voices to support shared interests, purpose and values.
+Using an evidence-based process, I assist groups in defining their priorities, understanding their options and identifying greater possibilities.
+This Strategy by Design approach unites diverse voices to support a greater purpose and shared values.

-My “tight-loose” approach to the workshops draws on research in group dynamics and adult learning principles.
+My “tight-loose” approach to these workshops draws on research in group dynamics and adult learning principles.
 Participants agree on boundaries while being encouraged to explore what if…? opportunities.

 Why “reliable magic”?
 The best ideas emerge through exploration.
 Guided by meaningful statements built on shared values, a major transformation of thinking always happens.

 Here is a PDF summary: Strategy by Design_vanderkaay

 Over the past two decades, I have presented my design thinking and strategy approach at the Conference Board of Canada, the American Institute of Architects National Convention, the Texas Society of Architects, NeoCon Chicago, IIDEX Canada and the Association of Professional Design Firms.
 My frontline experience as a design consultant includes 25 years working for Toronto-based international architectural firms.
 I hold a B.Sc.
 Design from the University of Michigan, College of Architecture and Design.